syncfusion/ej2-vue-docs/src/common/getting-started/vue3-tutorial.md

 ## Prerequisites

-To get started with Syncfusion Vue UI Components, ensure the compatible versions of Vue and Typescript.
+To get started with Syncfusion Vue UI Components, ensure the compatible versions of Vue and vue-class-component.

 * `vue` : 3+
-* `Typescript` : 2.6+
 * `node` : 10.15+
 * `vue-class-component` : 8.0.0-rc.1